 Adding a printer to a Mac is straightforward, but the process is different for wireless and wired devices.
 If your printer is AirPrint-enabled, it’s easier to add it to your Mac because macOS uses AirPrint to connect to printers or to download the printer’s software.

 For wired printers, you can plug a wired USB into your Mac and use a couple of extra steps to set the printer up, provided it’s compatible with your Mac.

 If you have an older printer that isn’t AirPrint-enabled, your Mac may install the printer driver software automatically, thereby allowing you to use the printer with your Mac.

-Here’s what you need to know to add a printer on a Mac.
+Here’s what you need to know to add a printer to a Mac.
 You can add a wired printer that doesn’t have networking capabilities or a wireless printer on a Mac in a few easy steps.

-Add a USB Printer on a Mac
+Add a USB Printer to a Mac

 If you have a USB printer, update macOS before adding the printer to your Mac otherwise you may get an error message that the software isn’t available when connecting the printer.